TLDR: Mir allows developers to build new types of decentralized applications on a blockchain that's scalable and private.

 This makes Mir a new kind of blockchain.
 As applications become popular, more nodes are incentivized to join Mir, allowing even greater scale.
 Developers can build Internet-scale (and private!) applications without fighting for blockspace.

 Why do we need Mir?
 Because everyone deserves to benefit from crypto.
 Most users are priced out of using Bitcoin and Ethereum directly, and many applications3 aren't economically feasible to build on Ethereum.
 Mir is succinctly verifiable: it can be used on any device and can trustlessly interoperate with existing protocols.

 We view Mir as complementary to Bitcoin and Ethereum.
 From our perspective, Bitcoin aims to be digital gold, a reserve asset for the Internet, while Ethereum is Crypto Wall Street, a platform for an alternative financial system.
-Mir will never be digital gold, and it won't replace Ethereum for users that need direct access to existing financial infrastructure and liquidity.
+Mir will never be digital gold, and it won't replace Ethereum for users that need direct access to DeFi primitives and liquidity.

 Developers on Mir can build new types of applications, like private financial infrastructure, including private stablecoins and exchanges.
-It's possible to build essential non-financial apps, like privately recoverable accounts.
 Mir even allows developers to build applications that challenge the centralized Internet, like forking Facebook.

 In 19th-century Russia, political theorists searched for an alternative to serfdom, a system in which serfs lacked economic and political power, their lives dominated by aristocratic landowners.
 They found the mir, a self-governing village where citizens collectively controlled and benefited from their work.

 When we look at the modern Internet, who controls the services that we use to communicate, transact, and build?
 Not us.
 The Internet is controlled by the landowners, the operators of our payment networks, social networks, and financial services, who extract rent at our expense.